agl-alexglopez/ccc/README.md

     = ccc_dll_init(dll, struct id_val, e, val_cmp, NULL, NULL);
 ```

 All interface functions now expect the memory containing the intrusive elements to exist with the appropriate scope and lifetime for the programmer's needs.
+Consider the following classic problem with scoping in C.

 ```c
 /* !WARNING: THIS IS A BAD IDEA FOR DEMONSTRATION PURPOSES! */